 4. Premature Returns from Previous Injuries

 Let’s say you’ve already gotten a running injury, or you develop a problem in the next little while.
-Whether you see me or a different podiatrist, you’re going to be told to stop running for a little while.
+Whether you see me or a different podiatrist, one of us will tell you to stop running for a little while.
 But, you’re a runner, so this advice will be hard to follow.
-Which is why so many of you return to training just a little bit before your healthcare provider clears you for physical activity.
+Which is why so many of you return to training too soon.
 After all, if you feel fine, why shouldn’t you get back to running?

-The answer is this: if your body isn’t fully healed, even if you feel like your old self, you’re setting yourself up for trouble.
-Chances are that, within a matter of weeks, you’ll be back in the doctor’s office with the exact same injury (or, more likely, an even more serious problem,)
+The answer is this: if your body isn’t fully healed, you’re setting yourself up for trouble.
+Even if you feel all better.
+Come back too soon, and you’ll be back in the doctor’s office within weeks.
+Either with the exact same injury or, more likely, with an even more serious problem,)

-In that way, I hope to help you see the long game.
+With tips like these, I hope to help you see the long game.
 My goal with runner’s recovery is to allow you to return to training at the earliest possible date.
 But I pick that date knowing that a rushed return will only hurt your ability to run for months and years to come.
 So, while you're sidelined, I do my best to keep you active so you never lose progress.
 Need help rebuilding after an injury, or want to build a safer training plan for your runs?
 Come into the office for a running apointment!
 We can analyze your gait so we learn your running style and explore new ways to train so you can stick to your goals!